IhmeGroup/quail/docs/contributing.md

 These interfaces allow the user to focus on the meat of their new feature while not having too much overhead in making the feature available to the users.

+## Style Guide

+#### Some general guidelines to follow are:
+* Use tabs with a length of four spaces
+* Indent continued linestwice
+* Limit lines to a maximum of 78 characters
+For more detailed guidelines, please refer to the [PEP 8 style guide for Python code](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds), which we largely aim to follow.
+#### Commenting Style